"God wanted his people to live not die.

 I found this blog with some very interesting ideas I thought I would share.
 The post is actually titled"how do you like my house? and meditates on how we see hospitality and how welcoming we are of others.
 It put me in mind of my time in Tonga where no matter how little you had, you shared .
 For instance shoud you be sitting down to your meal and someone were to be walking by you would call out"ha'u kai "(come and eat).
 It didn't matter if you were only eating dobai (dough pie: a liquidy broth made of white flour,sugar and coconut) the expectation that you had something to share with others was inherent and done with joy.

-re completely hopeless just because they don't have the material wealth that we deem necessary for a quality life.
+"we often assume people are completely hopeless just because they don't have the material wealth that we deem necessary for a quality life.
 But sometimes those who are in the most difficult circumstances know best of all where to find hope....

 ...The Scriptures are too profound just to read in isolation of the real world.
 They must be read and lived.
 To be interpreted correctly, they must be performed.
 The gospel of Jesus Christ is too big, too cataclysmic, to be left on the page.
 They should burst forth from our reality.